savonet/book/workflow.md

 ### Playing with parameters

 We would now like to make a few remarks about the way parameters can be handled in order to configure sound effects.
-As you will remark, you quickly face with loads of parameters and, when you want to find the right values, it can be very tedious to change them in your script, save the file, and relaunch the whole script in order to listen to the effect.
+You will certainly experience that you quickly face with loads of parameters and, when you want to find the right values, it can be very tedious to change them in your script, save the file, and relaunch the whole script in order to listen to the effect.

 #### Decibels